fernandodiazdiaz/Mathematical_modeling_of_local_balance/README.md

-### Netsci_meets_history ###
+### Mathematical modeling of local balance in signed networks and its applications to global international analysis ###

-This repository contains the python codes for the article "Local balance of signed networks: Definition and application to reveal historical events in international relations", written by Fernando Diaz-Diaz, Paolo Bartesaghi and Ernesto Estrada.
-Each section roughly corresponds to one directory of this repository.
+This repository contains the python codes for the article:

+Diaz-Diaz, Fernando, Paolo Bartesaghi, and Ernesto Estrada.
+"Mathematical modeling of local balance in signed networks and its applications to global international analysis."
+Journal of Applied Mathematics and Computing (2024): 1-24.
+Please cite the article if you use this software.

 Description of each directory: